Blocked Web Browser User Agents

 Why is Amazonbot included?

 Amazonbot, despite being from a large company, is currently the main cause of high CPU incidents we currently see on sites.
 It doesn’t respect crawl delay requests, and it often loads the same URL tens or hundreds of times a day.
-It’s not unusual for it to load thousands of URLs on a site in a short period of time, then repeat the same requests for days on end, causing a site’s CPU usage to increase a hundredfold or more.
+It’s common for it to load thousands of URLs on a site in a short period of time, then repeat the same requests for days on end, causing a site’s CPU usage to increase a hundredfold or more.

 Since the only purpose of Amazonbot appears to be “enabling Alexa to answer even more questions for customers”, it’s not reasonable for it to cause sites to slow down and pay extra CPU fees.
 We’ll continue to monitor it, but for now, the way it works isn’t acceptable.